Back to Home

 1. Log into your cPanel account

-3. If you see it, you have Softaculous installed!
+3. If you see it, Softaculous is installed!

 1. Click on Softaculous in cPanel

-• Directory: Leave blank for root installation, or type a subdirectory (e.g., churchcrm)
+• Directory: Leave blank for root, or enter subdirectory name

 • Admin Password: Create a strong password

-If Softaculous isn't available, follow these manual steps using cPanel tools.
+If Softaculous isn't available, follow these manual steps.

 1. In cPanel, find and click "MySQL Databases"

-4. Go back to "MySQL Databases" and add the user to the database with ALL PRIVILEGES
+4. Add the user to the database with ALL PRIVILEGES

 1. In cPanel, click "File Manager"